Are You Required to File Tax Form 5471?

 The deemed divided is reported on the U.S. shareholder’s individual or entity return, as applicable.
 A copy of the Form 5471 must also be attached to the shareholder’s U.S. tax return.

 The above is a general outline of the CFC rules and is by no means comprehensive.
 We hope this outline is helpful in providing our clients with a general understanding of this complex area of the tax code.
-We look forward to providing you with tax consulting and compliance services regarding your specific facts and circumstances.
+We look forward to providing you with tax consulting and compliance services regarding your specific Form 5471 filing requirements based on the situation.

 - Simple Form 5471: $600